andaluzcoin/andaluzcoin/doc/benchmarking.md

     cmake -B build -DBUILD_BENCH=ON
     cmake --build build -t bench_bitcoin

-After compiling bitcoin-core, the benchmarks can be run with:
+After compilingandaluzcoin-core, the benchmarks can be run with:

     build/src/bench/bench_bitcoin